 - Distilled water is preferred when cleaning large and small wounds due to its sterile nature.

-- Dentist prefer distilled water in their offices for their equipment and use in rinsing mouths.
+- Dentists prefer distilled water in their offices for their equipment and use in rinsing mouths.
 When rinsing your mouth after a tooth extraction or root canal, distilled water is used to rinse away potential bacteria.
-Distilled water is also most likely also being used in Autoclaves to clean the dental instruments before use in your mouth.
+Distilled water is also most likely to be used in Autoclaves to clean the dental instruments before use in your mouth.

 2) Using For Laboratory Experiments